Call for Papers is Now Open

 • Make it appealing, accurate, and reflective of your abstract.

-• Capitalize the first letter of each content word.
+• Capitalize the first letter of the title.

 • Each part of hyphenated/slashed words counts as one word.